AuxiJoe/Repo1/README.md

 # Repo1
-This is for GIT Demo
+This is for GIT Demo in B6